Healthy Lemon Muffins

 Chef’s Tips

 - Check your muffins after they bake for 20 minutes to see how close to done they are.
 If a toothpick still has moist crumbs attached when inserted into the middle, let them continue to cook and check every few minutes until the toothpick comes out clean.
+But, don’t be tempted to open the oven any sooner as it may stop your muffins from rising properly.

 - Let the muffins cool before eating or removing from the tin!

-More Delicious Breakfast Recipes
+More Delicious Lemon Recipes

 If you loved this recipe as much as we did, don’t forget to leave us a review below. ★ Follow Easy Healthy Recipes on Pinterest, Facebook, and Instagram, too!